michael-milette/moodle-filter_filtercodes/README.md

 Be sure to check back on your issue as we may have further questions for you.

+### Why does the {button} tag not work?

+It works just fine.
+Here are 3 examples:

+{button https://www.tngconsulting.ca}TNG Consulting Inc.{/button}

+This one just creates a button called **TNG Consulting Inc.** that will take you to the website when clicked.

+{button https://google.ca" target="_blank}Google{/button}

+This one will create a button called "Google" which will open a new tab in your browser and then take you to the website.

+{button {wwwroot}/my}{getstring}myhome{/getstring}{/button}

+The last one will create a button called "Dashboard", using the Moodle language strings ({getstrings} is a FilterCode too).
+When clicked, it will take the user to your Moodle site's dashboard, regardless of where Moodle is installed (webroot or subdirectory).

+The trick is to make sure that Moodle doesn't convert the URL to a link in the editor.
+If it does (probably blue, underlined), you will need to use the Unlink tool to turn it back into plain text.
+Once saved, it will appear as a button.
+Alternatively, disable the **Convert URLs into links and images** filter in Site Administration > Plugins > Filters > Manage Filters and then re-enter the {button} FilterCode.

 ### Do you have examples, samples and ways to which tags are working in my version of FilterCodes?

 Create a Page on your Moodle site, preferably in a course, so that those tags work too, and include the following code: